 - Fill an 8-quart pot halfway with water and place on the stove over high heat.
 Add the noodles or pasta, cook according to the package instructions and drain through a colander in the sink when done, rinsing with cold water (regardless of the type of noodle used).

-- In a bowl, whisk together the tamarind paste, brown sugar, fish sauce, oyster sauce or soy sauce, rice vinegar, juice of 1 lime and cornstarch to combine.
+- In a bowl, whisk together the brown sugar, fish sauce, oyster sauce or soy sauce, rice vinegar, and lime juice.
+Then, whisk in the tamarind, to taste, according to Jeff’s Tips (see bottom of recipe card).
+Once happy with the flavor blend, whisk in the cornstarch.
 Set aside.

 - Add the sesame oil to a nonstick 4- to 5-quart sauté pan and set to medium-high heat.
 Once shimmering, add the chicken and tofu (if using) and sauté for 5 minutes, or until the chicken is fully cooked (165°F).
 Use a slotted spoon to remove the chicken and tofu and set aside, keeping the oil in the pot.